 Team building activities are a great way to get your team to connect and can strengthen camaraderie.
 Finding the right exercise can be difficult as not every person is comfortable with certain team bonding activities – they may believe games are ineffective, boring, or even childish.
 It is essential to choose an exercise that everyone feels comfortable doing and allows your team to learn how each person thinks, works, and solves problems.

 Here is the ultimate list of team-buiding games to help your team unite, grow, and most importantly, have fun

 Game #1: Geocache Adventure

 A geocaching adventure is a high-tech treasure hunting game.
 The basic idea is to locate hidden containers, called geocaches, and have your employees search for them together.
 Each team will need to have a GPS device that will help them find the geocaches.
 If you’d like your employees to return at a specific time, be sure to let them know!
 The geocaches you hide in particular locations could be a part of a riddle or message that you’d like for your teams to uncover once they are back together.

-Purpose: This activity helps team members work together towards a specific goal.
-The geocache adventure also promotes team problem-solving if you decide to include riddles and puzzles.
+Purpose: This fun game helps team members work together towards a specific goal.
+The geocache adventure also promotes problem-solving skills if you decide to include riddles and puzzles.

 Game #2: Scavenger Hunt

-For the scavenger hunt, you’ll want to divide your teams equally and send them out to find specific items from a list and bring them back.
+For the scavenger hunt, you’ll want to divide your teams equally into small or large groups and send them out to find specific items from a list.
 You can decide where they will need to go to find the items – whether in the office or at a specific location.
 As with any scavenger hunt, the goal is to get back first with the most items from the list.
 It would probably be a good idea to set a time limit so that your teams don’t spend countless hours trying to find everything.

 Purpose: The scavenger hunt is a fun activity that promotes team-working and can encourage creativity.